This expert is no longer a staff member at The Heritage Foundation.

-Wilfred M. McClay is a professor of history at Hillsdale College and a visiting scholar for the Simon Center for American Studies at The Heritage Foundation
+Wilfred M. McClay is a professor of history at Hillsdale College and was a visiting fellow for the B. Kenneth Simon Center for American Studies at The Heritage Foundation

 His book, The Masterless: Self and Society in Modern America, was awarded the Merle Curti Award of the Organization of American Historians for the best book in American intellectual history.
 Among his other books are The Student's Guide to U.S. History, Religion Returns to the Public Square: Faith and Policy in America, Figures in the Carpet: Finding the Human Person in the American Past, Why Place Matters: Geography, Identity, and Public Life in Modern America, and Land of Hope: An Invitation to the Great American Story.